kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ) is a period 30 shuttle oscillator in which a queen bee travels back and forth between two stabilizing ends.
 It was found by Bill Gosper in 1970 and was the first period 30 oscillator to be found.
 > ——Wikipedia ![](http://www.conwaylife.com/w/images/c/c2/Queenbeeshuttle.png "Queen bee shuttle")

-###Abstract
-1. Populate the cells with the keys leading to life.
-1. Offset all the cells by delta, a (dx, dy) vector.
-1. Generates the next interation of cells from the existing one.

 ###Code

 	from collections import Counter
 	from time import sleep
 	import os